Joe Thurston: Boston Red Sox

 Thurston was hired as a coach for the Portland Sea Dogs the Double-A affiliate of the Boston Red Sox for 2015.

 Cincinnati Reds

 On January 19, 2016, Thurston was named as the hitting coach for the Billings Mustangs, the rookie-level affiliate of the Cincinnati Reds.

 Seattle Mariners

 On January 16, 2017, Thurston was hired as the hitting coach for the Modesto Nuts, the Single-A affiliate of the Seattle Mariners.

 Thurston was promoted to be the hitting coach of the High-A affiliate Everett AquaSox for the 2019 season.

 In 2020, Thurston was the first base coach for the Seattle Mariners.

 Philadelphia Phillies

 Since 2022, Thurston has served as the hitting coach for the Philadelphia Phillies' Triple–A affiliate, the Lehigh Valley IronPigs.

 Houston Astros

 On February 10, 2025, the Houston Astros hired Thurston to serve as the hitting coach for their Triple-A affiliate, the Sugar Land Space Cowboys.

+Mahoning Valley Scrappers

+Thurston was hired in March 2026, to be the next manager of the Mahoning Valley Scrappers, an MLB Draft League team.

-Personal
+Personal life

 Thurston's first child was born in 2009.